denten-books/plain-text/03-intro.md

 electronic books that modify themselves to suit the reader's geographic location to "smart contracts" that contain the rules of their own execution.

+The **fourth** begins with a discussion of an apparent paradox.
+A camp of media theorists and textual scholars in the 1990s conceived of electronic texts as an ephemeral, almost immaterial, phenomenon.
+Text shimmered and
+glared: it was spoken of in terms of hypertext, light writing, and electricity.
+A generation of theorists that came after insisted on the weighty materiality of electronic media.
+Reading began to engage the morphology of rare metals, media archaeology, hard drive forensics.
+Both accounts, I argue, capture an aspect of the same underlying condition.
+The perceived image of an archived inscription splits from its source.
+The sign plausibly resides both on screen and hard drive.
+It fractures, in some real sense, diverging at the site its projection from the site of the archive.
+Using materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fissure and ultimate illegibility of the newly composite sign.
+Marks made on punch cards and ticker tape protruded through the medium.
+Although difficult to read, these forms of machine writing were readily visible and therefore amenable to analysis.
+The advent of magnetic storage forced the composite inscription into an opaque conduit.
+Unable to perceive magnetic polarities without the aid of a machine, readers often manipulated text blindly.
+In this way a typist would type several sentences without seeing the printed output.
+The chapter identifies a milestone in the history of human
+textuality: the moment at which the inscription passed from view, giving rise to the sometimes conflicting but nevertheless consistent accounts of digital textuality.

-The **fourth chapter** charts the emergence of screen reading.
+The **fifth and final chapter** charts the emergence of screen reading.
 Screens restore a measure of visibility lost to electromagnetic inscription, with one major side-effect.
 Fidelity between visible and archived inscription cannot be guaranteed.
 Screen reading further happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 The digital word is technically an animation; it moves even as it appears to stand still.
 This property attunes the reader to a particular mode of apprehension, affecting not just the physics but also the aesthetics of digital media.
 Works by philosophers Henri Bergson, John Haugeland, and Nelson Goodman construe a